Wasknijper/looklive-server/README.md

 ![homepage screenshot](timeline-ss/005-inlineSvg-home.PNG)

 ###Changed into onepage app
-Initial page is a lot slower, but the detail page loads faster.
+Makes the loading a little longer, but any other pages loads a ton faster.

 Homepage
 ![homepage screenshot](timeline-ss/006-onepage.PNG)